List of sports events affected by the coronavirus pandemic | Taiwan News

 Nanjing Meeting in China on May 13 postponed.

 Shanghai Diamond League on May 16 postponed to Aug.
 13 postponed to Sept.
-19.
+19 canceled.

 Riga Marathon in Latvia on May 17 postponed.